 For bird droppings on your car

-Bird droppings can be corrosive and can discolor your paintwork in no time – it’s imperative that they be removed carefully.
-Friction from soft fabrics like in a soft cloth car wash is better at extracting bird droppings from the car’s exterior than a touchless car wash when put to the test.
-The soft cloth car washes typically use micro-fiber cloth strips that make easy work of challenging stains, such as bird droppings.
+Bird droppings can be corrosive and discolor your paintwork quickly—it’s imperative that they be removed carefully.
+When tested, friction from soft fabrics, such as in a soft cloth car wash, is better at extracting bird droppings from the car’s exterior than a touchless car wash.
+Soft cloth car washes typically use micro-fiber cloth strips that make easy work of challenging stains, such as bird droppings.

 For removing bug splats on your car

 Windshield wipers can easily smear dead bugs, making an already ugly situation worse.
 Touchless car washes often use chemical agents to help remove bug splats and organic debris easily.
-Soft cloth car washes, on the other hand, thanks to the strong friction of the cleaning cloths and the foam created in the cleaning process is quite efficient in eliminating bug splats from the windshield, hood, and roof of the car.
+Soft cloth car washes, on the other hand, are quite efficient in eliminating bug splats from the windshield, hood, and roof of the car, thanks to the strong friction of the cleaning cloths and the foam created in the cleaning process.

 Should I choose a touchless car wash or a soft-cloth wash?